What is high blood pressure?

 Because there are usually no symptoms, it’s important to have your blood pressure measured regularly.

-Changing your lifestyle can help.
+Changing your lifestyle can help ease high blood pressure.
 If you have high blood pressure, be sure to talk with your doctor about taking these steps:

 - Eat healthy foods such as fruits, vegetables, whole grains, and low-fat dairy foods.
 Get plenty of potassium.
 Cut your intake of saturated fat and total fat.